0xHasanM/SnowCracker/README.md

 # SnowCracker
-Snowcracker used to crack Stegsnow passwords
+Snowcracker used to crack Stegsnow passwords tool can preform decompression on extracted data

 # Install :